sharetribe/flex-docs/src/docs/cookbook-data-model/extend-listing-data-in-ftw/index.md

 ```

 In the panel component we check for an initial capacity value from the
-`public_data` property of the listing.
+`publicData` property of the listing.
 In the submit handler the new
 capacity value is stored in the same property.
 The updated listing
 object is eventually passed to the `updateListingDraft` and
 `requestUpdateListing` functions in the `EditListingDetails.duck.js`